Ferg-Lab/DiAMoNDBack/README.md

-# DiffBack: Autoregressive backmapping of C$\alpha$ protein traces using Denoising Diffusion Probabilistic Models
+# DiAMoNDBack: Diffusion-denoising Autoregressive Model for Non-Deterministic Backmapping of C$\alpha$ Protein Traces

 Paper: LINK TO PAPER

 A transferable approach for backmapping generic C$\alpha$ protein traces using Denoising Diffusion Probabilistic Models (DDPMs).

-The DDPM models contained herein are adapted from the implementation by `https://github.com/lucidrains/denoising-diffusion-pytorch`, borrowing also from some changes to this implementation by `https://github.com/tiwarylab/DDPM_REMD`.
+The DDPM models contained herein are adapted from the implementation by https://github.com/lucidrains/denoising-diffusion-pytorch, borrowing also from some changes to this implementation by https://github.com/tiwarylab/DDPM_REMD.

 ## Environmnet